-- 39. An agreed resolution, such as by undertakings, can be more flexible and quicker than orders.
+- 38. Matters before the Panel may be resolved by undertakings under section 201A of the ASIC Act 2001 (Cth). - 39.
+An agreed resolution, such as by undertakings, can be more flexible and quicker than orders.
 It may also obviate the need for the Panel to make a declaration.
-A party may offer an undertaking to resolve the matter at any point in the Panel's process. - 40.
-The Panel considers that the public interest is generally served by accepting an undertaking that addresses unacceptable circumstances to the Panel's satisfaction.35 The Panel may not then need to make a declaration or orders, although it may still make a declaration if it wants to send the market a signal.36 - 41.
+A party may offer an undertaking to resolve the matter at any point in the Panel's process.
+However, the timing of the offer is a relevant factor that the Panel considers when exercising its discretion whether to accept an undertaking in lieu of a declaration or orders.35 - 40.
+The Panel considers that the public interest is generally served by accepting an undertaking that addresses unacceptable circumstances to the Panel's satisfaction.36 The Panel may not then need to make a declaration or orders, although it may still make a declaration if it wants to send the market a signal.37 - 41.
 An undertaking should be as simple and direct as possible. - 42.
-If not addressed, the following provisions will be implied into an undertaking: - (a) the person offering it will do all that is necessary to secure performance of it and to enable persons whose rights and interests are affected by the circumstances to have the benefit of it37 and - (b) it will be fulfilled as soon as practicable. - 43.
-In the event of non-compliance with an undertaking, the Panel may apply to the Court for an order directing the person to comply.38 The Court can make any order including that a person comply with the undertaking or pay compensation.
+If not addressed, the following provisions will be implied into an undertaking: - (a) the person offering it will do all that is necessary to secure performance of it and to enable persons whose rights and interests are affected by the circumstances to have the benefit of it38 and - (b) it will be fulfilled as soon as practicable. - 43.
+In the event of non-compliance with an undertaking, the Panel may apply to the Court for an order directing the person to comply.39 The Court can make any order including that a person comply with the undertaking or pay compensation.